blossom-hub/blossom/README.md

 - As it's plain text, you can store your files in whatever source control repository or document management system you like.
 I **don't** recommend storing them on github.com!
 - blossom only reads your data, it doesn't know how to write and won't smash up your data.
 - a small eco-system of helper utilities is in the planning (pretty-print, price import, etc - rather custom)
+- a VSCode extension is in developement, including support for a notebook.
+- will support reporting via REST services, so it is integratable into your own workflow

 ## But this breaks IFRS Rule 123-R!
 Yes.
 But then you should get a real accountant if you need to follow those rules to the letter.
 It tries to strike a balance between real accounting and common sense.
 You can raise a ticket if you like.